How to transfer from Game Boy Advance to Pokémon HOME

 A Nintendo 3DS or 2DS system is a must-have because these are the only systems compatible with the Pokémon Bank storage app.
 Again, if you don't have one, you'll likely want to pick up a used one for as cheap as possible.

-To get those GBA Pokémon over into Pokémon HOME, you'll need a 4th generation game to act as a middleman of sorts.
+To get those GBA Pokémon over into Pokémon HOME, you'll need a fourth-generation game to act as a middleman of sorts.
 This is so you can eventually transfer to the Pokémon Bank.

-Once those Pokémon of yours are transferred to a 4th generation game, you'll need to get them to a 5th generation game so that you can use the Poké Transporter app and get them into the Pokémon Bank.
+Once those Pokémon of yours are transferred to a fourth-generation game, you'll need to get them to a fifth-generation game so that you can use the Poké Transporter app and get them into the Pokémon Bank.

-Only 6th and 7th generation games are compatible with the Pokémon Bank, so although you won't technically be using one during the transfer process, you'll need one inserted into your 3DS so that the app can load everything up properly.
+Only sixth- and seventh-generation games are compatible with the Pokémon Bank, so although you won't technically be using one during the transfer process, you'll need one inserted into your 3DS so that the app can load everything up properly.

 We may earn a commission for purchases using our links.
 Learn more.

-Enhance your retro gaming with these NES Classic Edition accessories
+Bring Kirby to your Switch with these cute accessories

-Do you have that mini version of the classic Nintendo console?
-Here are some accessories to improve your experience.
+Kirby is a very popular character who has been making an impression on Nintendo fans for years.
+Bring his cute and cuddly nature to your Switch with these great accessories.